-- In the Project window, right-click the System Definer 1 node, and from the Create New Successor menu select Equilibrium Calculator. - 2.
-In the Configuration window, select a Temperature in Celsius and enter 300. - Under Calculation Type, select One axis.
+- 1. In the Project window, right-click the System Definer 1 node, and select Create New Successor > Equilibrium Calculator. - 2.
+In the Configuration window, set Temperature to Celsius and enter 300. - Under Calculation Type, select One axis.
 You now want to find the phases present around 350 °C. - 4.
-Under Axis Definitions enter the Temperature range from Min 300 to Max 700.
+Under Axis Definitions, enter the Temperature range from Min 300 to Max 700.
 Keep the default values for everything else.
 The system is now defined. - 5.
-Right-click the Equilibrium Calculator node and select Create New Successor>Plot Renderer. - 6.
+Right-click the Equilibrium Calculator node and select Create New Successor > Plot Renderer. - 6.
 In the Project window, right-click the Plot Renderer 2 node you just created and select Perform Now.
 Or click Perform at the bottom of the Configuration window.